‘Sailing by’: historic tales of sail

-The ‘Sailing by’ website was launched as part of the OGA’s 50th anniversary celebrations in 2013.
+The ‘Sailing by’ website was launched as part of the Old Gaffers Association 50th anniversary celebrations in 2013.
 The site tracked the progress of the Round Britain Challenge fleet in 2013 alongside historic sailing tales from around the coasts and inland waterways of Scotland, England, Wales, Ireland, the Netherlands, Belgium and northern France.

-Historic ‘tales of sail’ have continued to be published on ‘Sailing by’.
+Historic ‘tales of sail’ have continued to be published on ‘Sailing by’, sometimes following a fleet or just finding interesting, topical tales to share.
 In 2017 the OGA Cruise in Company was Sou’ by Sou’West and in 2016 the cruises included tales from France as UK members of the OGA joined the French at Brest and Douarnenez in July and for the Celtic Cruise, departing Peel in August 2016.
 In 2014, tales were added as the fleet undertook a Dutch Cross Country Tour.

 The ‘Sailing by’ Editor is always happy to receive messages and contributions from you!